raphaelmmachado/fut11/README.md

 * Click on camera icon to copy screenshot of the field to clipboard.
 * Click on save to download the image to your disc.
-* Click on Generate Link to get shortened link.

 ## Screenshot: